jgonyea/torncat-userscripts/README.md

 ## FPF and Torn API Key usage
 FPF **does not** require your API key to function.
 If you choose to select the "AutoRefresh" feature on the filter bar, a new API field will appear below the filter bar and prompt for your Torn API key.

-This API key is never transmitted anywhere else besides Torn's API or Torn-proxy.
+This API key is never transmitted anywhere else besides Torn's API.

 Each script strictly adheres to the [Torn Acceptable Use Policy](https://www.torn.com/rules.php).